MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 Our model includes a few very simple objects.

-- A coherent aggregations of information is represented as a document.
+- A coherent aggregation of information is represented as a document.
 A document may be of any size.
 - A set of documents forms a collection.
 A collection may include any number of documents.
 All documents in a single collection are treated equally by the owner of the collection and the service storing a copy of the collection.
 - A collection belongs to a client, e.g., a library, that wishes to preserve it for the long term.
 - The client takes Pres.
-Jefferson's advice to make many copies of the documents in order to preserve them.
+Jefferson's advice to prefer duplication over reliability of storage, i.e., to make many copies of the documents in order to preserve them.
 The client therefore contracts with multiple storage services to maintain copies of the collection.
 - Documents are stored on storage servers, which currently reside largely on rotating disk memories.
 Storage servers attempt to make their storage more reliable by themselves using a variety of techniques, including duplication, mirroring, RAID, error correction coding, erasure coding, and other technologies that may become available.
 - An error in storage may cause a document or some portion of it to become unreadable.
 If all copies of a document are unreadable, then the document is permanently lost.
 - (Format obsolescence is not an inherent part of this model, but forms of it may be modeled through extensions involving associated failure.
 See below.)